Lisa2626/Fantasio/README.md

 - Which one to run?

-Advice: the best is to use the interactive tool once and then use the automatic normalization.
+You have to start with the interactive tool once and then you can use the automatic normalization.
 Because to use to automatic normalization you need one normalize file with all the normalization parameters, those parameters will be apply for all the .fits file to normalize.

 - How to use Fantasio?

-Interactive first, You can test it with the test.fits in the folder.
+Interactive mode, test the tool with the test.fits file provided in the folder.

-If you run fantasio.py, you have to answer those questions:
+You will be prompted to answer the following questions:

 Choose normalisation mode ('interactive' or 'automatic'):